Written byAsmit JoshionJanuary 24, 2022

 In a post-pandemic reality, big data helps travel agents and travelers make better decisions, minimize risks, and still have memorable holidays.

-According to the UN’s World Tourism Organization, tourism accounts for 10% of the world GDP.
+According to the UN’s World Travel & Tourism Council (WTTC), tourism accounts for 10% of the world GDP.
 It also shares a similar statistic in the overall job market, creating one in every 11 jobs.

 With an astonishing amount of data and information at their disposal, travel agents and tourism boards need proper tools to extract actionable insights if they are to have meaningful impacts on the industry.
 These data-driven decisions will benefit not only travelers, but local communities as well.

 Kinds of available travel data